Skip to main content

 Deploy

 Click Deploy Changes.
-Note the allocated hostname and port in the Public Network section.
+Note the allocated hostname and port in the Public Networking section.

 5